milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 If you would like, you may designate an authorized agent to make a request on your behalf.
 In order to designate an authorized agent, please submit an order issued by a court, a document submitted by a barred attorney, or a formal certified document issued by an official governmental agency.

-If you would like to opt out of the sale of your personal information to behavioral advertising networks, you may do so by clicking on the banner that appears on any Hilton website when you access that site from an IP address that relates to California or by visiting our website at datarights.hilton.com or click the “Personal Data Requests” link at the bottom of any Hilton website to submit your request.
+If you would like to opt out of the sale of your personal information, you may do so by clicking on the banner that appears on any Hilton website when you access that site from an IP address that relates to California or by visiting our website at datarights.hilton.com or click the “Personal Data Requests” link at the bottom of any Hilton website to submit your request.
 Please note that when you opt out of cookies, tags, and pixels, that opt out only pertains to the device and the browser that you are using when you opt out.
 If you wish to opt out for other devices or browsers, you must opt out again when you are using those devices or browsers.

+Sensitive Personal Information

+We limit the use of your personal information to that use which is necessary to perform reasonably expected services or as required by law.

 Direct Marketing Disclosure